5atchm1n/dotfiles/README.md

 ### .ZSHRC

-**.zshrc** is the aliases and settings I like to use for OH-MY-ZSH *go to the end of the doc* so i can get to different files or folders quickly or commands i feel i type all the time
+**.zshrc** is the aliases and settings I like to use for OH-MY-ZSH *go to the end of the doc* and do things like get to a file or folder qickly, sort my ls -l command. **use this file as inspiration I dont suggest you copy it !!!** at all
 ### C.VIM

 **c.vim** is a syntax file